“Everything points to Alexandre Texier making his debut tomorrow” - Dose.ca

 Davidson hasn't done badly, but he still has no points in five games and a minus-2 rating.
 A game in the stands wouldn't do him any harm.

-Texier isn't the only veteran who could come in and stir things up for the Canadiens.
+Texier isn't the only veteran forward who could come and stir things up for the Canadiens.

 Expect Samuel Blais to be recalled as soon as the Canadiens return from their trip.
 He was claimed by the Habs in the waivers and sent to the Rocket in the meantime.